OpenEMR RCM Setup Guide: Billing, Claims & Denial Management

 • Authorization Issues – Lack of previous authorization or precertification.

-7. Reporting and A/R Dashboard
+7. OpenEMR Reporting and Accounts Receivable Dashboard

 Good decisions are dependent on visibility.
 OpenEMR includes: